AkzhanBerdi/bad_dog/content/posts/how-to-learn-coding.md

 Just now we've been using Python Shell to directly communicate with the machine by one line at the time.
 In fact it's not the most effective way to write and execute the code.
 Now let's explore the Integrated Developing Environment or **IDE** for short.

-IDE is simply a text editor for creating files of code, which often reffered as **scripts**.
+IDE is simply a text editor for creating files of code, which often referred as **scripts**.
 Running scripts through a Terminal allows you to execute multiple lines of code at once.
 We are going to use **VS Code** because eventually you will be watching YouTube to keep learning programming, and most of the time it will be VS code.

 Follow the link to download and install the [VS Code](https://code.visualstudio.com/).
 There is one gangsta move to open VS Code using Linux Terminal.
 Try this command if running on WSL.